Kidoz-SDK/MoPub-Adapter/README.md

 </br>

 **Integration Steps:**
-* Include the 'com.kidoz.mediation.mopub.adapters' classes in your project OR the `kidoz-mopub.jar` adapter file .
+* Include the 'com.kidoz.mediation.mopub.adapters' classes in your project OR use the `kidoz-mopub.jar` adapter file .
 * Define a Custom Native Network in your MoPub dashboard.
-* In this custom native network, define the following Kidoz custom events in the `Custom event class` column :
+* In this custom native network, define the following Kidoz custom events in `Custom event class` column:
   * To use Kidoz full screen Interstitial: com.kidoz.mediation.mopub.adapters.KidozustomEventInterstitial
   * To use Kidoz Rewarded ad: com.kidoz.mediation.mopub.adapters.KidozCustomEventRewardedVideo
   * To use Kidoz Banner: com.kidoz.mediation.mopub.adapters.KidozCustomEventBanner

-* Please Note: if you are using the java files in the adapters folder you can change the Kidoz adapter classpath in your project but maker sure the class names you put in the MoPub dashboard correspond to your final adapter location.
+* Please Note: if you are using the java files in the adapters folder, you may need to change the Kidoz adapter classpath in your project, but make sure the class names in the MoPub dashboard correspond to your final adapter location.

 </br>